 Misty Chord Study

-We often think that playing fast-tempo tunes is though, but very slow tempos can be just as challenging.
+We often think that playing fast-tempo tunes is tough, but very slow tempos can be just as challenging.

 Because ballads often have more chords in each bar and move into a number of key centers, they pose their own unique challenges.